kanthorlabs/kanthorq/website/docs/002-concepts/003-event.md

 ---
 title: "Event"
 sidebar_label: "Event"
-sidebar_position: 2
+sidebar_position: 3
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-`Event` is an entity that represents a data transfer object (DTO) between client and publisher in KanthorQ.
+`Event` is an entity that represents a data transfer object (DTO) between publishers and streams in KanthorQ.
 It is similar with HTTP request in client-server commication over HTTP or proto definition in gRPC.

 There is the definition of the `Event` in different places in KanthorQ